colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ### Layer 7: Self-Service Data Products & Multi-Agent Orchestration

-**What it is:** Domain-oriented data products with clear ownership, SLAs, and APIs designed for agent consumption—enabling self-service discovery and use.
+**What it is:** Domain-oriented data products with clear ownership, SLAs, and APIs designed for agent consumption enabling self-service discovery and use.
 Additionally, orchestration frameworks that coordinate multiple specialized agents working together on complex tasks.

 **What it includes:**
 - **Data product infrastructure:**